-8:30pm PT by Lesley Goldberg, Michael O'Connell, Kate Stanhope
+8:30pm PT by Lesley Goldberg, Mikey O'Connell, Kate Stanhope

 NBC Adds Dramas 'The Player,' 'Game of Silence,' Renews 'Night Shift'